jgmenu/jgmenu/docs/manual/jgmenu.1.md

 \--csv-cmd=<*command*>
 :   specify command to produce menu data
        E.g. `jgmenu_run pmenu`

+\--die-when-loaded
+:   open menu and then exit(0).
+This is for debugging and testing.

 # USER INTERFACE
 The user interface is generally pretty intuitive.
 Here follow mouse